What is the function of Swiss law of succession?

 Statutory entitlement must be respected

 With regard to the assets to which the dependants are entitled, particularly the statutory entitlement is of great importance.
-This is measured in accordance with the intestate succession and the heirs are entitled to these insofar as there are no grounds for disinheritance.
-The descendants of the testator receive a statutory entitlement of three quarters of their statutory quota.
-Spouses and registered partners as well as the parents of the testator are entitled to one half of the inheritance.
-Other relatives (e.g. siblings of the testator) are generally not entitled to a statutory entitlement.
+These are calculated on the basis of intestate succession and are due to the heirs, provided there are no grounds for disinheritance.
+The descendants and the spouse/registered partner of the deceased receive a statutory entitlement of half of their statutory quota.
+Other relatives (e.g. the parents or siblings of the testator) are generally not entitled to a statutory entitlement.

 Which parts are freely disposable?